br3ndonland/udacity-fsnd-p5-map/info/map-methods.md

 - [Set Map options](https://developers.google.com/maps/documentation/javascript/tutorial#MapOptions)
   - center
   - zoom
   - style: I used the [Map Styler tool](https://mapstyle.withgoogle.com/) and the [styling instructions in the Google Maps JavaScript API docs](https://developers.google.com/maps/documentation/javascript/styling) to create an elegant silver map.
+It's also possible to [provide a menu with multiple style options](https://developers.google.com/maps/documentation/javascript/examples/style-selector).
   - I kept the JavaScript in *index.js*.
   - The map requires CSS with `height` attributes for `body` and `#map`.
   - I attempted to change `var map` to `const map`, but wasn't able to get it to work.